Travel Nepal

 Famous as the birthplace of Siddhartha Gautama, the Lord Buddha, Lumbini holds a huge significance for pilgrims and historians alike.

-For centuries the site was lost to history, but after the discovery of a pillar inscribed by the emperor Ashoka in 1896, Lumbini has been steadily restored to something like its former glory.
-Centred around the Maya Devi Temple, built on the exact spot of Buddha’s birth, the site is a complex of beautiful temples, monasteries and stupas built by Buddhist nations from around the world.
+For centuries, the site was lost to history, but after the discovery of a pillar inscribed by the emperor Ashoka in 1896, Lumbini has been steadily restored to something like its former glory.
+Centred around the Maya Devi Temple, built on the exact spot of Buddha’s birth, the site is a complex of beautiful temples, monasteries, and stupas built by Buddhist nations from around the world.

 Most visitors to Lumbini come as part of a pilgrimage, but tourists are also welcome to come and soak up the peaceful atmosphere and wonderful architecture of this famous site, whatever their beliefs.